CARNIFLOR - GROWN UP TO GROW UP!™ - ABOUT US

 BUT NOW ABOUT ME:

-My Name is Fabian, born 1996 and I am living in Berlin (Germany), growing a lot of carnivorous plants next to my study courses in the sector of phytotechnology in horticulture.
+My Name is Fabian, born 1996, studied phytotechnologist in horticulture (horticultural science) and I am living in Berlin (Germany), growing a lot of carnivorous plants.

 In my childhood I spend a lot of time hanging around in the nature or being gardening in the garden of my grand parents.
 My interest in arts, culture and nature never could be stopped.
 But then the teenager times came up and I got a "every day regular normal guy" with no really interest in plants and the single ones I just owned sooner or later all died - RIP!